Skip to content

 Is strength training important during perimenopause?

 Yes.
-Strength training is widely considered one of the most important forms of exercise for women during and after perimenopause.
-It helps preserve lean muscle, supports metabolic rate, improves insulin sensitivity, and protects bone density.
+Strength training is one of the most supportive types of exercise during and after perimenopause because it helps preserve muscle, supports metabolism, and can help protect bone density.

 When should I talk to a doctor?

-If you are experiencing significant or worsening symptoms — persistent fatigue, dramatic weight changes, severe mood shifts, very disrupted sleep, or any changes affecting your quality of life — speaking with a qualified healthcare provider is always a wise and supportive step.
-They can help rule out other conditions and provide personalized guidance for your situation.
+If you are experiencing significant or worsening symptoms — persistent fatigue, dramatic weight changes, severe mood shifts, very disrupted sleep, or any symptoms affecting your quality of life — speaking with a qualified healthcare provider can be a helpful next step.

 How long does perimenopause weight gain last?

-Perimenopause can last four to ten years, and hormonal fluctuations may influence weight throughout.
+Perimenopause can last several years, and hormonal fluctuations may influence weight throughout that time.
 However, weight gain is not inevitable or permanent.
-Many women find that supportive lifestyle habits — and the eventual stabilization of hormones after menopause — help their body become more responsive over time.
-The habits you build now will serve you well beyond this transition.
+Supportive habits may help your body become more responsive over time.

 You Are Not Failing — Your Body Is Changing